lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 \end{threeparttable}

+Next, we assessed bin taxonomy and used successful taxonomic classification as a quality metric.
+Bins were processed with CAT [@VonMeijenfeldt2019] mode for bins: BAT.
+Since taxonomy is now determined for long bins, rather than short scaffolds, classification is likely more acurate.
+First, we compare the amount of bins without classification over all host species, and for the three different binning methods.
+Again, the manual method outperforms the two automated methods, creating less bins without taxonomy on practically all levels of taxonomy in all metagenome assemblies (+@fig:fig3_binning_no_taxonomy).

+![Counts of bins without taxonomic classifaction.
+Bin taxonomy was determined with BAT [@VonMeijenfeldt2019], then counts of bins without taxonomy are shown as line plots for various levels of taxonomy (x axis) and for individual metagenome assemblies (vertical pannels).
+Different binning methods (Concoct, Metabat2, Manual) are depicted in red, green and blue respectively.](source/figures/fig3_binning_QC_no_taxonomy.pdf){#fig:fig3_binning_no_taxonomy}

 ### Systematic occurence of taxonomical orders in the entire _Azolla_ genus
 Next, we assessed whether bins of certain taxonomical orders reoccur systematically in the _Azolla_ genus as scaffolds did in +@fig:fig3_Azolla-genus-metagenome-order.
 Since the binning process has concluded satisfactory, bins are now termed MAGs.